 If you have double-hung windows, tilting the sashes in makes it easy to clean exterior surfaces from the interior of your home.
 We recommend cleaning the top sash first, starting with the exterior and followed by the interior, and then repeating the same process on the lower sash.
 Watch our step-by-step video to learn more about window washing for easy-clean double-hung windows.

-How to Clean Blinds and Shades
+Step 6: Dust Blinds and Shades

 Schedule a free consultation to find windows and doors for your home.